odicforcesounds/devblog/docs/about_me.md

 Sometimes I don't like, what humans do with their Unique Divine characteristics that all have.<br>
 Without it, nothing would ever change, nothing could ever be created.<br>

-## Cultural Interpretations

-In Chinese interpretation, Monkeys can be offensive, while they are peaceful.<br>
-Outside China, many are silent, while demonstrating being destructive.<br>
-Maybe is a coincidence, because Chinese can be silent, while demonstrating being in Peace.

 ## I am Human Too

 Humans can only learn by doing mistakes?<br>